scottwarren/code-showcase/README.md

  * Messages list pagination
  * Improve the stub message generation to not always include Lorem Ipsum
  * Thread endpoint instead of message endpoint
+ * Change the repo installation to be a one script to start all applications
+ * Improve documentation for the endpoints (Postman collection probably isn't enough)
+ * _TESTING_